No products in the basket.

 Sculpture Placement and Installation guide

-Make a simple mock-up that is approximately the same size as your chosen sculpture using items such as canes, flowerpots, buckets, or a garden spade or fork.
+Following the simple steps below will enable you to get a sense of scale and perspective of what the sculpture will look like in your own garden.
+For this purpose you will need to make a simple mock-up that is approximately the same size as your chosen sculpture using items such as canes, flowerpots, buckets, or a garden spade or fork.

-Place the mock-up where you are thinking of placing the sculpture, and then you will be able to view this from various positions around garden to get a feel of how the final sculpture will look once installed, and if necessary, make adjustments to the location.
+Position the mock-up where you are thinking of placing the sculpture, and then you will be able to view this from various positions around garden and inside your home, which is equally important.

 This will help you to get a feel of how the final sculpture will look once installed, and if necessary, make adjustments to the location.
 Do not be afraid of this exercise as this is the fun part, and following these simple steps should help you choose the perfect sculpture for your space.

 Our sculptures have a 30cm round base and has 3 x 13mm holes drilled out to ensure you are able to secure safely on a patio decking or soil.
 If you need more height, we are happy to discuss plinths that your sculpture can be mounted onto.

 Once you receive your Ian Gill Sculpture Birdbath, we advise the following: Due to the nature of the etching process, there will be a slight cloudiness in the water in your Birdbath, this is due to the oxidisation of the zinc, the chalky type appearance is normal.
 Using a scouring pad, wet the surface and GENTLY rub the inside of the leaf using the green side of the sponge.